Get Free Solar Panel Quotes

 The Smart Export Guarantee allows you to still benefit from that excess electricity, in the form of payments from an energy supplier participating in the scheme.

-Each supplier has set rates for the electricity you export, but the highest you can get without switching energy suppliers is Scottish Power’s 12p per kilowatt hour (kWh) rate.
+Each supplier has set rates for the electricity you export, but the highest you can get if you don’t own a solar battery is E.ON’s Next Export Exclusive tariff at 16.5p per kilowatt hour (kWh).

-In the case of solar panels, households only use around 50% of the electricity their panels generate.
-On Scottish Power’s 12p rate, the average solar panel owner will make around £159 a year in profit from exporting their excess electricity back to the grid.
+On this tariff, the average solar panel owner will make around £219 a year from exporting their excess electricity back to the grid.

 Smart Export Guarantee inforgraphic showing the savings and payments you can expect

-You must also have an export meter – that is, a meter that’s capable of measuring your exported electricity.
+• You must have an export meter – that is, a meter that’s capable of measuring your exported electricity.

 This list of requirements may seem intimidating, but it’s simple, we promise.
 Just contact your chosen supplier, follow their requirements, fill in their application form, and you’ll be accepting SEG payments in no time.